 The future of sales training is now

-To achieve higher sales effectiveness in the current environment, organizations need to provide sales training that is personalized, self-paced, continuous, and experiential.
+To achieve higher sales effectiveness in the current environment, organizations need to aim at providing sales training that is personalized, self-paced, continuous, and experiential.
 The shift to modern, AI-enabled virtual sales training has rapidly accelerated as a response to the pandemic.
 With the right framework and technologies, organizations can empower their sales reps for the brave new world of digital and remote sales.

-How Nytro can help in achieving higher sales training effectiveness
+How Nytro can help in effective sales training to achieve higher sales training effectiveness?

-Nytro is a pitch intelligence platform that supports and enables experiential learning.
-It allows sales reps to practice and record their sales pitches for a variety of real-world sales scenarios, have their pitches analyzed at a granular level to discover what went right or wrong, and receive personalized feedback on which specific skills to improve and how.
+Nytro is a pitch intelligence platform that supports and enables experiential sales training and learning.
+The platform allows sales reps to practice and record their sales pitches for a variety of real-world sales scenarios, have their pitches analyzed via artificial intelligence at a granular level to discover what went right or wrong, and receive personalized unbiased feedback on which specific skills to improve and how.
 Such roleplays and practice pitches can be focused on specific pitching skills such as introduction, objection handling, call to action, and so on.
-Using AI and machine learning techniques, Nytro can analyze at scale the quality of practice pitches on a range of key factors, such as tone, topic coverage, keyword usage, clarity of speech, and speed of delivery, and, thereby, identify which sales reps are ready to pitch to prospects and which reps need more training.
+Using AI and machine learning techniques, the Nytro platform can analyze at scale the quality of practice pitches on a range of key factors, such as tone, topic coverage, keyword usage, clarity of speech, and speed of delivery, and, thereby, identify which sales reps are ready to pitch to prospects and which reps need more training.
 The AI-based algorithms that drive the platform ensure that the feedback provided is both immediate and unbiased.
 Nytro can be readily integrated into an organization’s existing LMS to quickly bring in the benefits of experiential learning into the sales training process.